 - Preparing a Smear and Gram Stain

-- Introduction to Immunology
+- Introduction to Immunology and Serology

 - Introduction to Immunohematology

-Lecture, Discussion, Demonstration, Laboratory Exercises, Web-based materials.
+Lecture, Discussion, Web-based materials.

-Handouts, computer review, supplies used in hospitals, Internet references.
+Handouts, computer review, Internet references.

-SCCC Outcome 1 will be assessed and measured by class participation and writing assignments indicating comprehension of the material read.
+SCCC Outcome #1 will be assessed and measured by class participation and writing assignments indicating comprehension of the material read.

-SCCC Outcome 4 will be assessed and measured by the student'�s ability to correctly perform clinical laboratory calculations.
+SCCC Outcome #4 will be assessed and measured by the student’s ability to correctly perform clinical laboratory calculations.

-SCCC Outcome 5 will be assessed and measured by the student'�s ability to correctly perform laboratory procedures, determine validity of results and resolve discrepancies as encountered.
+SCCC Outcome #5 will be assessed and measured by the student’s ability to determine validity of results and resolve discrepancies as encountered.
+Students will also be assessed on their ability to follow prescribed procedures for troubleshooting and problem solving.

-SCCC Outcome 6 will be assessed and measured by the student'�s ability to properly and efficiently operate automated equipment and the microscope.
+SCCC Outcome #6 will be assessed and measured by the student’s ability to properly and efficiently operate automated equipment and the microscope.

 Under the Americans with Disabilities Act, Seward County Community College will make reasonable accommodations for students with documented disabilities.
 If you need support or assistance because of a disability, you may be eligible for academic accommodations.
 Students should identify themselves to the Mental Health Counselor at 620-417-1106 or go to the Student Success Center in the Hobble Academic building, room A149.